 Honoring Anti-Racist Work in our Community

-The awards below recognize Evans School students, faculty, alumni, and members of the broader Seattle community for their contributions and willingness to be a champion for anti-racist action.
+The Evans School recognizes students, faculty, alumni, and members of the broader Seattle community for their contributions and willingness to be a champion for anti-racist action through the following awards.

 • 2023: Cinthia Illan Vazquez, Amen Tsegai, Grant Blume